 Significant archive research has been undertaken to corroborate and to highlight, any and all potential sources of UXO contamination as well as to assess their likelihood of encounter.
-It has revealed that the primary UXO contamination threat is likely to have been generated by aerial minelaying operations during WWII, whilst aerial bombing raids and anti-aircraft gunnery might also have generated background contamination threats.
+It has revealed that the primary UXO contamination threat is likely to have been generated by British and German minelaying operations during WWII, whilst anti-aircraft gunnery and aerial bombing raids might also have generated background contamination threats.